OpenXmlDev/Open-Xml-PowerTools/README.md

   enables writing XLSX files with millions of rows.
 - Extracting data (along with formatting) from spreadsheets.

-Copyright (c) Microsoft Corporation 2012-2016
+Copyright (c) Microsoft Corporation 2012-2017
-Portions Copyright (c) Eric White 2016
+Portions Copyright (c) Eric White 2016-2017
 Licensed under the Microsoft Public License.
 See License.txt in the project root for license information.

 News
 ====
+New Release!
+Version 4.4.

-We are happy to announce the release of the Open XML PowerTools Version 4.3.
-The big new feature in 4.3 is WmlComparer.cs, which is a module that compares two DOCX files and produces a DOCX with revision tracking markup.
+This version has a completely re-written WmlComparer.cs, which now supports nested tables and text boxes.
+WmlComparer.cs is a module that compares two DOCX files and produces a DOCX with revision tracking markup.
 It enables retrieving a list of revisions.

 Open-Xml-PowerTools Content